eoladil/fam/README.md

 ## Disclaimer

 The script was made with AI assistance for personal use.
-Although it works reliably, check the source code before running it.
+Although it works reliably on Fedora Silverblue, please check the source code before running it.

 ## License